arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 as a Docker container, by default it can't see our local network.
 It can't see that PostgreSQL is running on `localhost:5432`.

 Here's a small trick we can use.
-When we run the `servant-on-heroku` container, we can tell Docker to just let it use our local network.
-That way, it can see
+When running the `servant-on-heroku` container, we can tell Docker to just let the container use our local network interface.
-PostgreSQL:
+That way, it can see PostgreSQL:

 ```sh
 $ docker run --interactive --tty --rm --network host servant-on-heroku
 running servant-on-heroku on port 8080...
 ```

-With the `servant-on-heroku` container running, you can try the `curl` commands from the previous section:
+With the `servant-on-heroku` container running, let's try the `curl` commands from the previous section.
+Posting a comment:

 ```sh
 $ curl --request POST \